Chaoli-Zhang/Chaoli-Zhang.github.io/_posts/2017-08-26-Resources.md

 1. [Markov Chain Monte Carlo (MCMC) to a layperson, haha, like me](https://stats.stackexchange.com/questions/165/how-would-you-explain-markov-chain-monte-carlo-mcmc-to-a-layperson/207#207?newreg=ad3f6d53eeea46a7a73232b8fd57c7d5)

 ---
-here are links to some PDFs, which could be somehow mathematical, but I believe you guys can handle it 😏
+Here are some links to the PDFs, which could be somehow mathematical, but I believe you guys can handle it 😏

 1. [Introduction to Markov Chain Monte Carlo Charles J. Geyer](http://www.mcmchandbook.net/HandbookChapter1.pdf)
 1. [The Conjugate Prior for the Normal Distribution](http://people.eecs.berkeley.edu/~jordan/courses/260-spring10/lectures/lecture5.pdf)